Travelers and recreationists should keep an eye on Utah’s monsoonal weather

 Utah summers are no stranger to sporadic bursts of intense weather, especially thunderstorms.
 It happens every year.

 Usually, Utah’s monsoon season starts in early July.
-But Christen Kruse, the lead meteorologist at the National Weather Service in Salt Lake City, said the downpours paired with fierce thunder and lightning instead approached in mid-June.
+But Christine Kruse, the lead meteorologist at the National Weather Service in Salt Lake City, said the downpours paired with fierce thunder and lightning instead approached in mid-June.

 “When we're in a La Niña pattern for the spring and we have near to below normal snowpack, we tend to induce stronger and earlier monsoons,” Kruse said.
 “And that's what we saw this year.”